hmcezar/clusttraj/docs/source/examples.rst

 	$ python -m clusttraj h2o_traj.xyz -ss -i distmat.npy -p

-Since we already computed the distance matrix, we can provide it as input using the ``-i`` flag.
+Since we already computed the RMSD matrix, we can provide it as input using the ``-i`` flag.
 Additionally, the ``-p`` flag generates 3 new output files for visualization.

-- ``clusters_mds.pdf`` plots the multidimensional scaling (MDS) of the distance matrix.
+- ``clusters_mds.pdf`` plots the multidimensional scaling (MDS) of the RMSD matrix.

 .. image:: images/average_full_mds.pdf
 	:align: center